 It is not as gentle as many think it is.
 Use sparingly with adults and never use with children.

 Buy Peppermint Oil on Amazon – Peppermint Oil- 10 ml

 Sorry, I could not decide, so you can choose one.
 It is a matter of personal preference.

-Both of these essential oils are invigorating, immune boosting, fun and fresh.
-Both are said to boost circulation, help fight colds, banish oily skin, and combat feelings of depression or fatigue.
+Both of these essential oils are invigorating, fun, and fresh.
+Additionally, both are said to boost circulation, help fight colds, banish oily skin, and combat feelings of depression or fatigue.
 These oils smell just like you are cutting up a grapefruit for breakfast or slicing a lemon for tea.